johsteffens/actinon/README.md

 ## License
 The source code in this repository, including actinon source code, is licensed under the [Apache 2.0 License](https://github.com/johsteffens/actinon/blob/master/LICENSE).

-Images in this project, depicting results of the raytracer, are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) License.
+Images in this repository, depicting results of the raytracer, are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) License.

 Images or videos you created with actinon from your own script sources are yours.